na-na-hi/renget/archive/bots_with_expressions.md

 # /aicg/ bots with expressions list
 -> Bots for Silly \ Risu, i.e. excluding miku\.gg bots, which are here https://rentry.org/mikugg <-
 -> List updated: ==07.05.2023== <-
+!!! note Submissions info
+    Because charhub is getting official support for the expression packs soon, the list is considered deprecated.
+You can still use the email though, and I will add your bots here, if for some reason you prefer not to use charhub.

 Bot | Creator | Desc | Demo